ValDevelopment/ValDevelopment/README.md

 #### Role: UI Programmer

 #### Out of 6769 submissions, our game placed 72nd in Presentation and 198th in Overall rankings.

-- Built UI systems including inventory and player interaction interfaces
-- Implemented UX elements to improve gameplay clarity and feedback
-- Contributed to early prototyping and integrated art assets into the game

 [Repo](https://github.com/Lockd/gmtk2023/tree/main)
 [Link](https://ldrg.itch.io/gentleghost)